lesswind/OTP/Old_3DS_Spider.md

 (Yes I know you don't need your xorpad, but it's good practice to have a way to decrypt your backups!)

 ### Section II - Downgrading
+1. Delete any existing `Updates` folder on your sdcard that may be leftover from a previous downgrade.
 3. Copy all files from `Old_3DS_Spider_[U/E/J]/Section_II/Copy_To_SD_Card/` to your SD card.
 Replace any existing files.
 1. Boot your 3DS into emuNAND using the CFW of your choice.
 2. **If you are on 2DS, make sure your wifi is on, you will not be able to toggle it in 2.1.**